 Here is our list of top 10 complaints we hear from riders … and from our own mouths!

-- Pillion seats that offer less support and comfort than a budgie perch in a cage.
+Pillion seats that offer less support and comfort than a budgie perch in a cage.
 What’s the point of pillion seats and foot pegs on a sports bike anyway.
-They only add weight and in some states cost more in registration than a solo bike.
+They only add weight and in most states cost more in registration than a solo bike.